flavioaiello/flavio.aiello.ch/_posts/2019-10-27-scrum-guide-distilled.md

 - the Development Team demonstrates the work that it has accomplished and answers questions about the Increment,
 - it inspects the Increment (attendees collaborate on what was done in the Sprint),
 - the Development Team discusses what went well during the Sprint, what problems it ran into, and how those problems were solved,
-- attendees collaborate on how the marketplace or potential use of the product might have changed what is the most valuable thing to do next eg. attendees collaborate on the next things that could be done to optimize value
+- attendees collaborate on how the marketplace or potential use of the product might have changed what is the most valuable thing to do next e.g. attendees collaborate on the next things that could be done to optimize value
 - attendees collaborate on what to do next, so that the Sprint Review provides valuable input to subsequent Sprint Planning,
 - it adapts the Product Backlog if needed,
 - the Product Owner discusses the Product Backlog as it stands and states likely target and delivery dates based on progress to date if needed,